-YPF SA (YPF), Argentina’s largest energy company, said it plans to pay off a $125 million loan to Repsol SA after the Spanish company sought immediate reimbursement following the nationalization of YPF.
+YPF SA (YPF:US), Argentina’s largest energy company, said it plans to pay off a $125 million loan to Repsol SA after the Spanish company sought immediate reimbursement following the nationalization of YPF.

 Argentina’s government seized a 51 percent stake in YPF from Spain’s Repsol in April after saying the company wasn’t investing enough in exploration and production.
 YPF’s rating was lowered by Moody’s Investors Service on June 12 on the risk of debt acceleration.
 Repsol’s debt payment request was the first for Buenos Aires-based YPF since the seizure.